 - Designs cut in the head are not allowed.
 A single line part is allowed.
-Also, Mohawks are not allowed.
+Also, Mohawks and ponytails are not allowed.
+Hair should not extend lower than the eyebrows, past the middle of the ear, nor should it extend lower than the top of the collar of a standard dress shirt.
 Hair color must be within naturally occurring shades.
-Natural looking highlights are acceptable; two-tone and multicolored hair are not.
-Hair must not interfere with learning or be a hindrance to be able to see. - Facial hair is not allowed (e.g., mustaches, beards, goatees, etc.).
+Natural looking highlights are acceptable; two-tone and multicolored hair are not. - Braided hair is allowed as long as all other hair requirements are met. - Facial hair is not allowed (e.g., mustaches, beards, goatees, etc.).
 Sideburns should not extend past the base of the ear, whereas sideburns should be no more than 1 inch wide.